tomeczeklmaooo/yarpl/readme.txt

 I'm not a professional developer.
 Quite the opposite.

 --> Well, here's the idea:
-* The language will be interpreted, which means the performance will not be amazing, but who cares.
+* The language will be interpreted, which means the performance will not be amazing, but who cares
 * There will be like 16 keywords, all doing different things obviously
 * Datatypes like INT, FLOAT, BOOL, STRING, CHAR will be supported
+* All the basic operators
 * Functions maybe later idk
 * Hopefully Turing Complete
 (I know that's a lot of stuff to do for my first programming language but oh well...)